 He would need the Corinthian church’s help financially to support the church in Jerusalem and his travels.

-Paul concludes is that he did not make his plans to visit Corinth lightly.
+Paul concluded that he did not make his plans to visit Corinth lightly.

 when I was planning this, did I do it lightly?

 This is a question that Paul’s opponents asked.
 His answer was “no” (in the Greek).
-He never made his plans in a glib fashion.
+He never made his plans in a glib or fickle fashion.
+He always consulted the will of God for his next step.
+God overrules our plans at times.

 Or the things I plan, do I plan according to the flesh,